mvolkmann/blog/src/lua.md

 local b = 2 -- local to the current scope
 ```

-It is a convention, but not enforced, for
+It is an unenforced convention for
 global variables to begin with a capital letter and
 for the names of constants to be all uppercase.